spadeflush/spadeflush.github.io/_interests/ling.md

 importance: 3
 category: academic
 ---
 <blockquote>
-    The task of literature is to reconnect us with feelings that might otherwise be unbearable to study, but which desperately need our attention. — Franz Kafka
+    <p>The task of literature is to reconnect us with feelings that might otherwise be unbearable to study, but which desperately need our attention.</p>
+    <footer>Franz Kafka</footer>
 </blockquote>